 Relevant State and Territory Laws

-The Investment Committee and Board of NEAS must comply with investment requirements imposed by State laws or Territory laws.
+The Finance, Audit and Investment Committee and Board of NEAS must comply with investment requirements imposed by State laws or Territory laws.
 Of specific relevance are the ‘Prudent Person’ provisions enshrined in the Trustee Acts of each State.

 The NEAS is a Company Limited by Guarantee.
 The NEAS is a Charity and is registered with the Australian Charities and Not-For-Profit’s Commission (ACNC).